Before you can transfer your existing licence you will need to pass these tests.

 Hazard perception test

-The actual test involves responding to film clips of real traffic situations.
-You will see what the driver would see.
-The dashboard shows you the speed you're travelling and if the indicators are operating.
+- will show you what the driver would see.
+For example — the dashboard will show the speed you're travelling and if the indicators are operating.

-You'll be given questions to practise before the actual test starts to help you become familiar with how the test works.
+- will give you practise questions before the actual test starts, to get you familiar with how the test works.

 Online

-To complete your HPT online, follow these steps:
+To complete the online HPT, follow these steps:

-1. Log in to your mySAGOV account using your web browser (not the mySAGOV app)
+- Log in to mySAGOV using a browser - not the mobile app.

 Device tips

-2. Select Enrol in hazard perception test from your account dashboard or the My services menu
+- Select Enrol in hazard perception test from your account dashboard or the My services menu.

 In person